SystemsApproach/private5g/cloud.rst

    `Helm Tutorial
    <https://helm.sh/docs/intro/quickstart/>`__.

-Terraform is an infrastructure manager that sets up one or more Kubernetes clusters, provisioning them so they are ready to host a collection of Helm-specified applications.
+Terraform is an infrastructure manager that provisions one or more Kubernetes clusters, preparing them to host a collection of Helm-specified applications.
 It does this using an approach known as *Infrastructure-as-Code*, which documents exactly how the infrastructure is to be configured in a declarative format that can be (a) checked into a repo, and (b) executed just like any piece of software.
 Terraform assumes an underlying provisioning API, with Microsoft's Azure Kubernetes Service (AKS), AWS's Amazon Elastic Kubernetes Service (EKS), Google's Google Kubernetes Engine (GKE) and Rancher's Rancher Kubernetes Engine (RKE) being widely available examples.